Highly Available NFS Exports with DRBD & Pacemaker

 Here, “x” in sdx corresponds to the letter identifying your physical device.

-Then create the volume group, named ha_vg, by entering:
+Then create the volume group, named nfs_vg, by entering:

-After creating the logical volume, create the directory that will serve as the NFS share and recursively give the directory appropriate access permissions.
+After creating the logical volumes, create the directories that will serve as the mount point for your share, and the mount point for the cluster internal state.

 Configuring DRBD